-- setting the strategic objectives and risk appetite of the Bank, and approving the Group's Code of Conduct to set the Board's expectations for the Group's values and desired culture; - · endorsing the strategic and business plans, and approving the financial plans to be implemented by management; - · approving capital management initiatives; - overseeing the business of the Group by approving major corporate initiatives, new business ventures, and capital expenditure for certain investments; - · overseeing the Group's Risk Management Framework and its operation by management; - approving the Group's Risk Appetite Statement (RAS), Risk Management Approach (RMA) and any key risk frameworks and policies for managing financial and non-financial risks reserved for the Board; - overseeing the Group's efforts to improve the experience and outcomes of the Group's customers; - approving the Group's half and full year financial statements and reports, the half and full year financial reports required by APRA and the quarterly trading updates, and overseeing the integrity of the Group's accounting and corporate reporting systems; - · overseeing the Group's continuous disclosure process and approving the Group Continuous Disclosure Policy; - considering the social, and environmental impact of the Group's activities and approving the Group Environmental & Social Framework and Policy, and the associated corporate responsibility and climate related disclosures; - assessing the performance of and succession planning for the CEO and the CEO's direct reports1 (in conjunction with the Nominations Committee and the People & Remuneration Committee); - approving the remuneration arrangements for the CEO and the CEO's direct reports, including remuneration deferrals and breach consequences under the Group BEAR Policy and Procedures, performance scorecard measures and outcomes, and termination payments as required; - approving new, or material amendments to, performance management frameworks, variable remuneration plans, employee equity plans, employee superannuation and pensions; - · determining the fees payable to CBA Non-Executive Directors within the shareholder approved fee pool limit; - approving the Group's Inclusion and Diversity Policy, and measurable diversity objectives and metrics (in conjunction with the Nominations and People & Remuneration Committees); - overseeing and monitoring relevant corporate governance frameworks for the Group; and - · approving relevant Work, Health & Safety (WHS) policies and monitoring WHS matters.
+Board Key responsibilities Setting the strategic objectives and risk appetite of the Bank, and approving the Group's Code of Conduct to set the Board's expectations for the Group's values and desired culture.
+Strategy, performance and financial plans Endorsing the strategic and business plans, and approving the financial plans to be implemented by management.
+Overseeing the business of the Group by approving major corporate initiatives, new business ventures, and capital expenditure for certain investments.
+Risk management Overseeing the Group's Risk Management Framework and its operation by management.
+Approving the Group's Risk Appetite Statement, Risk Management Approach and any key risk frameworks and policies for managing financial and non-financial risks reserved for the Board.
+Customer experience and outcomes Overseeing the Group's efforts to improve the experience and outcomes of the Group's customers.
+Capital, funding and liquidity Approving capital management initiatives.
+Financial reporting Approving the Group's half and full year financial statements and reports, the half and full year financial reports required by APRA and the quarterly trading updates, and overseeing the integrity of the Group's accounting and corporate reporting systems.
+Continuous disclosure Overseeing the Group's continuous disclosure process and approving the Group Continuous Disclosure Policy.
+The CEO and management Appointing, replacing and assessing the performance (in conjunction with the Nominations, Risk & Compliance and People & Remuneration Committees) of the CEO and determining any payments on cessation of employment.
+Overseeing succession planning for the CEO and the CEO direct reports1 (in conjunction with the Nominations Committee and the People & Remuneration Committee).

-1 &#x27;CEO's direct reports' refers to all Group Executives and excludes those direct reports of the CEO that are not Group Executives.
+1 Throughout the Corporate Governance Statement, 'CEO direct reports' refers to all Group Executives and excludes those direct reports of the CEO who are not Group Executives.